-For the fiscal years ending June 30, 2016 and June 30, 2015, the Foundation's endowment investment assets were invested in the USMF endowment investment pool under the terms of a two-year funds management agreement in effect from July 1, 2014 through June 30, 2016.
+For the fiscal years ending June 30, 2017 and June 30, 2016, the Foundation's endowment investment assets were invested in the USMF endowment investment pool under the terms of a two-year funds management agreement in effect from July 1, 2014 through June 30, 2016 and extended through June 30, 2017.
 Professional investment fees are deducted by the investment manager prior to the distribution of income.
 In addition, the Foundation annually assesses each endowment account a fee for management and administrative expenses at a rate of 1.6% of the market value of assets managed.
 If an individual endowment account is underwater (cumulative cash contributions exceed market value) at the spendable income valuation date, no fee is assessed by the Foundation.

-The management fee charged to the endowments by USMF of \$836,837 and \$720,853 for the years ended June 30, 2016 and 2015, respectively, is included in Investment income, net of fees in the Consolidated Statements of Activities and Changes in Net Assets.
-The Foundation paid 30 basis point (0.30%) of the market value to USMF for endowment investment management services for the fiscal years ending June 30, 2016 and 2015 respectively, in accordance with the terms of the investment management agreements in effect for both fiscal years.
+The management fee charged to the endowments by USMF of \$835,867 and \$836,837 for the years ended June 30, 2017 and 2016, respectively, is included in Investment income, net of fees in the Consolidated Statements of Activities and Changes in Net Assets.
+The Foundation paid 30 basis point (0.30%) of the market value to USMF for endowment investment management services for the fiscal years ending June 30, 2017 and 2016 respectively, in accordance with the terms of the investment management agreements in effect for both fiscal years.